bradcypert/ignite/README.md

     ignite scaffold rails-angular

 This allows you to scaffold only the pieces you need and hopefully will give you a solution more specific to your actual needs, instead of installing all the junk someone else thought they needed when they created the generator.

+##Advanced Usage
+###Using custom templates
+Ignite can be used with user-created templates as well.
+All you have to do is specify a folder on your file system and use the -d flag when calling the command.

+Simply create the template in a directory

+    touch /path/to/my/templates/rails.json

+Edit the JSON so appropriately, and then run

+    ignite scaffold rails -d /path/to/my/templates/

 [downloads-image]: http://img.shields.io/npm/dm/bc-ignite.svg
 [npm-url]: http://www.npmjs.com/package/bc-ignite